AIMEtherCAT/EcatV2_Master/docs/first-run-test.md

 [soem_backend-1] [INFO] [1753707019.749195776] [EthercatNode_DATA]: slave id 1 confirmed ready
 ```

+### Done

-After finishing these steps, you may confirm that your system and slave module are working correctly.
+After finishing these steps, you may see lines like ``slave id n confirmed ready``, which confirms that your system and
+slave module are working correctly.
+Note, if you connected more than one slave, you should see this messages multiple
+times each with different slave id, in order to make sure that all slaves are ready.

+If everything works fine, You can now subscribe to the topic ``/latency``, which will show the travel latency between
+your computer and the slave module in milliseconds.
+This value should be less than 1.0 in most situations.
+If it is
+greater than 1.0, please check your system CPU isolation settings.

 Please then refer to the next tutorial about how to use our soem_wrapper application.

-You can now subscribe to the topic ``/latency``, which will show the travel latency between your computer and the slave module in milliseconds.
-This value should be less than 1.0 in most situations.
-If it is greater than 1.0, please check your system CPU isolation settings.